FOSSEE/sees/versionControl/handOut.rst

 Let there be Repository:
 ------------------------

 In Mercurial, everything happens inside a repository.
 The repository for a project contains all of the files that “belong to” that project, along with a historical record of the project's files.
-A repository is simply a directory tree in filesystem that Mercurial treats as special.
+A repository is simply a directory tree in file-system that Mercurial treats as special.

 There can be two ways to create a repo, either getting local copy for existing repo available on Internet or machine, or creating a new repo.
 For getting already existing repo hg uses command *"clone"* ::